rvanderp3/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 ### Day 2 Static network device configuration

-Nodes being added to a cluster may be configured with an network device configuration or default to DHCP.
+Nodes being added to a cluster may be configured with a network device configuration or default to DHCP.
 The networking configuration of a node/machine is immutable after creation.
 The vSphere machine API machine controller will apply the network device configuration when the associated VM is cloned.

 `machinesets` will be supported through the creation of a user-created custom controller([sample controller](https://github.com/rvanderp3/machine-ipam-controller)).
 This custom controller will leverage machine lifecycle hooks to provide network device configuration to machines descending from `machinesets` with `machine` annotated with the appropriate lifecycle hook.